Richard I. Ries, Chairperson

-Kau’i Martinez is the designated Housing Representative from the Hawaiʻi Public Housing Authority.
-In 1994, Kau’i started her professional career with the Hawaiʻi Housing Authority, Homeless Programs Branch.
-In 2006, she took her experience and transitioned to the Department of Health, Adult Mental Health Division working with the Clinical Operations Team as a Case Management & Support Services Specialist.
-Later in 2015, Kau’i returned to the Hawaiʻi Public Housing Authority (previously called Hawaiʻi Housing Authority) as a Resident Services Program Specialist in the Property Management & Maintenance Services Branch.
-She comes with many years of experience in serving the people of Hawaiʻi and is a constant advocate for improving service delivery.
+Kau’i Martinez started her professional career with the Hawaii Housing Authority, Homeless Programs Branch in 1994.
+In 2006, transitioned to the Hawaii State Department of Health, Adult Mental Health Division working with the Clinical Operations Team as a Case Management & Support Services Specialist.
+In 2015, Kau’i returned to the Hawaii Public Housing Authority (previously called Hawaii Housing Authority) as a Resident Services Program Specialist in the Property Management & Maintenance Services Branch.
+She comes with many years of experience in serving the people of Hawaii and is a constant advocate for improving service delivery.
 Her interest in being part of the State Council on Mental Health was borne from being able to provide consumers, who live in low-income public housing a voice, to bridge gaps in mental health services for residents of low-income public housing, and to ensure quality services are in place to provide continuity of care for all consumers and residents.

 Representing: Hawaii State Department of Health (DOH), Adult Mental Health Division (AMHD)

 Kathleen Rhoads Merriam has worked in four states in various roles within mental health in both clinical and administrative positions.
 Since moving to Hawaii nearly 18 years ago, she has been an outspoken advocate for mental health consumers, their ‘ohana and friends, and the community at large.
 She takes a “walk the talk” approach to educating peers and modeling for staff what it means to live in Recovery.
 Her key interests are suicide prevention, trauma informed care, intensive case management, co-occurring disorders and systems improvement.